 “We left everything and we walked in a jungle, very thick jungle between Bhutan and India.
-And we walked through the jungle all night,” said Monger.
+And we walked through the jungle all night,” Monger said.

 In the 1980s the Bhutanese government discovered the growing population of ethnic Nepalis when they ran their first census.
 They then changed the laws to discriminate against them by taking away their citizenship rights.

 “Lots of military people.
-They used to come to homes and warn the people and and they forced us to leave the country,” said Monger.
+They used to come to homes and warn the people and and they forced us to leave the country,” Monger said.

 In January of 1992, Monger and her family made their way to a refugee camp on a river bank near the border of India.
 She said living conditions were abysmal.

 “Many kids died.
-Many elderly people died because of lack of health treatment and hospitals,” said Monger.
+Many elderly people died because of lack of health treatment and hospitals,” Monger said.

 A few months later, a storm decimated the grounds.
 Monger and her family relocated to another camp a few hours away.
 It would become their home for the next 17 years.
 She went to school seven days a week from 8 a.m. to 5 p.m. and had big dreams for the future.

 “I wanted to be a doctor in the refugee camp.
 I was very good in society.
 I care for people.
 But that’s a dream only.
 We didn't have any money.
-We didn't have any income,” said Monger.
+We didn't have any income,” Monger said.